 Data centers are some of the most critical infrastructure of our modern era, housing the servers on which all our data resides – billions of exabytes.
 A breach of any of these institutions would be devastating for not only the center itself but for the hundreds or even thousands of businesses that trust them to store their most important data.
-This makes security of the utmost importance at data centers, both small and large.
+This makes data center security of the utmost importance at data centers, both small and large.
 Security entrances can help to protect data centers by strictly and efficiently controlling access.

 The servers which reside in data centers contain all of an organization’s information, files, and other critical data, so it’s of vital importance to protect these locations from hacking and other breaches attempting to steal or corrupt this data.
 Data centers often have few employees, which means that when it comes to access control, efficiency and speed are not as important as maintaining the strictest levels of security.